downshift-js/downshift/src/hooks/useCombobox/README.md

 Pass a number that sets the index of the highlighted item when downshift is reset or when an item is selected.

+### defaultInputValue

+> `string` | defaults to `''`

+Pass a string that sets the content of the input when downshift is is reset or when an item is selected.

 ### getA11yStatusMessage

 > `function({/* see below */})` | default messages provided in English